Wales might well be full of Historical landmarks but you don’t always get the chance to stay in one.

 “On the morning of his final full day he told our House Keeper, that the Manager had left instructions that the cleaner should change his sheets and ordered her to do so – this was total fiction.
 The reason he made this story up was because he wanted his sheets changed as he planned to entertain a lady friend most of the night, when only paying for a single room.”

 Award winning Bed And Breakfast (aren’t all the good ones award winning?
 But, like, what was the award?
-Was it the local newspapers ‘best Bed And Breakfast’ Award?
+Was it the local newspapers ‘Best Bed And Breakfast’ Award?
 How many competitors where there?
-Still means something I guess…) with the amazing addition of three acres of beautiful gardens and parkland, A wonderfully quiet and peacful getaway that sits not to far from the A14.
+Still means something I guess…) with the amazing addition of three acres of beautiful gardens and parkland.
+A wonderfully quiet and peaceful getaway that sits not too far from the A14.

 Disclaimer: above pictured not entire B&B

 It is the highest rated B&B in Suffolk.